AussieSeaweed/gameservice/docs/source/create.rst

 Create Games
 ============

-You can create No-Limit Hold'em and Tic Tac Toe Games with gameservice.
+You can create No-Limit Hold'em and Tic Tac Toe Games with gameframe.

 Creating No-Limit Texas Hold'em Games